Established in 2011, Concept of the Good is the micro graphic design studio of me, Erin Stewart, based in Christchurch, Aotearoa New Zealand.

 "Erin is super easy to work with, speedy, concise and patient.
 She puts things in ways a lay person can understand.
 Erin helped me to create the website I dreamed of in no time at all.
 She also had some great ideas that I had not considered before.
 I am thrilled with the outcome and will definitely be using her services again."

 What's with the name?

-It's both a philosophy and the name of a boulder problem at Dry Valley, Castle Hill.
-Bouldering requires extreme focus, determination, efficiency and commitment - back at the office it’s good to remember such attributes in my everyday work.
+It's both a philosophy and the name of a rock climb at Dry Valley, Castle Hill Basin, one of my favourite places in the world.
+Rock climbing requires extreme focus, determination, efficiency and commitment - back at the office it’s good to remember such attributes in my everyday work.